-Sites and apps that enable access to pirated material often include a disclaimer that they “do not condone the illegal sharing of copyrighted material.”
+Sites and apps that enable access to pirated material often include pop-ups and other a disclaimer that they “do not condone the illegal sharing of copyrighted material.”
 This is done to provide a warning that you are proceeding at your own risk if you choose to continue.
 Hackers, scammers, and the like are obtaining the content illegally, which means you could face serious fines and other penalties if caught with pirated materials on your web browser or internet history.

 Some websites, especially torrenting sites, may suggest you obtain a Virtual Private Network (VPN) before using them.
-VPNs are recommended by pirate sources because they help users disguise their device and location identity to avoid detection.
+VPNs are recommended by pirate sources because they help users disguise their device and location identity to avoid detection by law enforcement.
 This is a red flag signaling that you are dealing with a source that may include pirated content.

 Another red flag may come from your anti-virus software.
 For example, McAfee security software might warn that they “regularly scan sites for suspicious and malicious activity — and this one just isn’t safe.”
 The warning may also tell you what risks are ahead, such as phishing, a type of online identity theft that uses email and fraudulent websites designed to steal your personal information, such as your phone number or bank account information.

 The best way to avoid pirate movie sites is to stick to well-known services and apps from brands that create content or are authorized to distribute it.
-When in doubt about a source, search the name online to look for information to make sure it is a legitimate site.
+When in doubt about a source, search the domain name online to look for information to make sure it is a legitimate site.
 You will be able to find information about whether it’s a legitimate company, as well as any concerns users may have registered regarding malware, privacy or other issues.